 State Representative for 95th Assembly District

-Edesa Bitabdal is the Intergovernmental Affair representative for the San Jose Redevelopment Agency (SJRA).
-She has been working with state and local legislatures to not only prevent further reductions but also to restore funding to the SJRA.
-In addition, she has been a project manager for the Façade Improvement Program, managing grants for small business owners out of a total budget of $6 million.
-Also, she has been a Board member of the Democratic Activist for Women Now (DAWN) organization whose mission is to elect Democratic women into public office.
+Edesa Bitabdal is the Intergovernmental Affair representative for the San Jose Redevelopment Agency (SJRA)working to not only prevent further reductions but also to restore funding to the SJRA.
+In addition, she has been a project manager for the Façade Improvement Program, managing grants for small business owners.
+She has been a Board member of the Democratic Activist for Women Now (DAWN) organization whose mission is to elect Democratic women into public office.

 Shorewood Village Board of Trustee